crontab/Multiplexer/README.md

 }
 ```

-When called for the first time, `request(...)` calls your `onFetch` block, returns it to your completion block as `Result<T, Error>`, and also caches the result in memory.
-Subsequent calls to `request(...)` will return immediately with the stored object.
-The `refresh` parameter tells the multiplexer to try to retrieve the object again, similarly to the browser's Cmd-R function.
+When called for the first time, `request(completion:)` calls your `onFetch` block, returns it to your completion block as `Result<T, Error>`, and also caches the result in memory.
+Subsequent calls to `request(completion:)` will return immediately with the stored object.

-Most importantly, `request(...)` can handle multiple simultaneous calls and ensures only one `onFetch` operation is initiated at a time.
+Most importantly, `request(completion:)` can handle multiple simultaneous calls and ensures only one `onFetch` operation is initiated at a time.

-See also:

-- `init(onFetch: @escaping (@escaping OnResult) -> Void)`
-- `func request(refresh: Bool, completion: @escaping OnResult)`
-- `MultiplexerMap`

 ### Caching